COVID-19 and Canada’s international trade

 Canada is committed to supporting Canadian businesses and the free flow of goods and services across our international borders.

-- Financial support and services for business operating globally
+Financial support and services for businesses operating globally

 - Canada’s COVID-19 Economic Response Plan includes financial measures and programs to support Canadian businesses impacted by COVID-19.